 David Turner is a University of Hertfordshire researcher focused on athletic and health sciences, while Ian Jones the Associate Dean for Sport at Bournemouth University.
 Their study and article has to do with racism expressed by sprinting coaches in the UK, which attempted to determine if coaches would attribute black sprinter success to genetics and white sprinter success to hard work and development.
 After extensive studies on 31 different coaches, Turner and Jones did not find sufficient evidence that coaches attributed success to the respective black or white stereotypes, that is, that blacks succeed because of genetics and whites because of hard work.
 However, there was a slight preference to attribute success to these racial stereotypes by coaches.
 The fact that coaches do have a small tendency to attribute success to these stereotypes shows that these generalizations are truly ingrained in society.
 In fact, the results of Jones and Turner’s study are not strong enough to claim that stereotyping is not present by coaches – they were neither able to prove stereotyping’s presence nor disprove it strongly.
 These stereotypes in particularly, either the genetically gifted nature of blacks or hard-working nature of whites, is very prevalent in modern America and its pop culture.
 The film White Chicks features several scenes where blacks utilize their athleticism solely for comedic effect, perpetuating the stereotype analyzed in this study.
 Jones and Turner provide a gripping analysis of these stereotypes in the UK, and even if their study is not completely conclusive it provides a strong point that these stereotypes are very much present around the world.
 Popular culture is a vehicle that perpetuates these stereotypes, and even if they are used for comedic effect these stereotypes should not be accepted as fact.

+Jack,

+Your research is well rounded and you’ve done a good job tying your own project into your summaries.
+In terms of intertextuality and tone, you’ve done great work here.
+Where you still need to work is on a bit more specificity.
+I’ve noted several of these moments in margins, but just try to go back through your own work from the perspective of someone who has not read these articles and add clarifications and greater development of key points.
+This will add depth to your work here and could turn this into an excellent showcase piece.